elastisys/security-review/google-cloud-run-security.md

 ## Cloud Run Container Security

+1.Container Base Image
-1. What is the source of your base image?
+   - What is the source of your base image?
-1. Is the Docker image signed one?
-Do you use Docker Content Trust (DCT) feature?
+   - Is the docker image signed one?
+Do you use Docker Content Trust feature ?
+   - Do you have a lean base image?
-1. How are vulnerabilities found at Non-OS level (Python, npm, ruby gems, etc.)?
+2. How are vulnerabilities found at Non-OS level (Python, npm, ruby gems, etc.)?
-1. Does your container follow [CIS benchmark](https://github.com/docker/docker-bench-security)?
+3. Does your container follow [CIS benchmark](https://github.com/docker/docker-bench-security)?
-1. Are there any extra packages in containers that can be security vulnerabilities?
+4. Are there any extra packages in containers that can be security vulnerabilities?
-1. Are your containers running as a non-root user?
+5. Are containers running as a non-root user?
+6. How image ensures to avoid privilege escalation and how it deals with Linux capabilities.

 ## Cloud Run Authentication